-4. Tip, optional: The Oracle 9i Java based installer has a memory leak, so that the installation requires up to 1.5 GB of RAM (physical and swapspace)!
+4. Tip, optional: The Oracle 9i R2 Java based installer uses lots of memory!
 You may not need that much space at any other time.
 If you do not have that much (physical RAM plus swap space) here is a way to get it.
+This is meant for people installing Oracle for their own testing and for learning mostly, if you really deploy it on a server you will have enough RAM anyway (we hope).